jaehyun1009/poker-project/README.md

 Yay sound: https://www.youtube.com/watch?v=NEIl1Xvf174

-Background music when game plays (https://www.youtube.com/watch?v=Aj7ecVrNdPU)
+Background music when game plays: (https://www.youtube.com/watch?v=Aj7ecVrNdPU)

 **Note**: The audio played is from a game called Persona 5, and its contents are trademarked and owned by the Atlus Co.
+Ltd. and Sega Corp.
+This audio is used for educational purposes only and is not intended for commercial use.

+Super Mario game over audio: (https://www.youtube.com/watch?v=Furs535ly94)

+**Note**: This audio is copyrighted by Nintendo Co.
 Ltd. and Sega Corp.
 This audio is used for educational purposes only and is not intended for commercial use.